warcrimesdocument/warcrimesdocument.github.io/index.markdown

 They cause an excessive production of saliva and at the same time they do things with my mouth and my throat in order to produce disturbing sounds when I frequently have to swallot it when I'm near other people.
 When other people can see it they also cause the saliva to be very thick and sticky in order to make it visible when I open my mouth and to make it stick to everything it touches.
-When I speak to people they also do things with my mouth and my saliva in order to cause me to spit and produce disturbing sound when I talk.
+When I speak to people they also do things with my mouth and my saliva in order to cause me to spit on other people and produce disturbing sound when I talk.

 They frequently damage my skin and produce scaly and red damaged skin on my hands, my face, my lips and the corners of my mouth.
 They constantly contract muscles in my mouth, face, jaw, neck, arms and others parts of my body, causing them to be extremely tense in order to produce weird facial expressions, bodily movements and postures.
-When I'm interacting or when I'm in the presence of other people they repeatedly cause me to mistakenly glance at inappropriate locations when I move and turn my head.
+When I'm interacting or when I'm in the presence of other people they repeatedly cause me to mistakenly glance at inappropriate locations on people when I move and turn my head.

 They do things with my body and cause muscle contractions and pains in my body and my neck in order to twist my head and produce a bent and weird posture.
 They frequently do this when I'm recording that they're impairing and damaging my brain while I'm studying and when I'm